 Initially, most Apaches welcomed the Americans to the Pimería Alta, as victors in the Mexican-American War.
 They seemed pleased to meet these warriors who had sailed and marched all the way to Mexico City to defeat their longtime enemy in the heart of their homeland.
 But when unscrupulous Americans traded weapons and ammunition to them in exchange for stolen Mexican property, they may have mistaken the behavior for solidarity.
 Americans had been able to brush off accounts of American complicity in the Apache raids on Tucson in 1851 and 1852 as anecdotal, but records from the Santa Rita copper mines and Santa Fe just two years earlier show that Indian Agent James S. Calhoun complained to the Commissioner of Indian Affairs that Americans were illegally trading arms and ammunition to hostile tribes in exchange for livestock and captured Mexican citizens.
 Cremony describes in some detail the recovery of Inez Gonzales, a “young and handsome girl” who had been kidnapped by Apaches and bartered to a band of American traders.
 The men admitted they were among about fifty who had been “acquiring female captives of attractive persons” and livestock from Apaches.
 Cremony thought it likely that weapons and gunpowder were at least part of the currency used in the traders’ exchanges.
 When the head of the United States Boundary Commission, John R. Bartlett, found her, he removed the girl from their custody and bluntly advised the men their continued presence at Santa Rita del Cobre placed them in “imminent danger.”
 The traders left promptly, and the child remained with the Boundary Commission party until it passed through Santa Cruz three months later, when she was restored to her family.

 The Gadsden Purchase Treaty of December 1853 abrogated Article XI of the Treaty of Guadalupe Hidalgo, which had required the United States to “forcibly restrain” Apaches from raiding in Mexico, and to punish such raids, when found, “with equal diligence and energy, as if the same incursions were meditated or committed within its own territory, against its own citizens.”
 Yet this rescinding of the legal obligation to take responsibility for Apache raids into Sonora was not universally seen as a license to disregard the vulnerable situation of Arizona’s neighbor.
-When an anonymous Tucson contributor to the Daily Alta California complained that a local army officer had made an agreement with an Apache band to accommodate their raiding — as long as they spared Americans, the writer was likely complaining about Major Samuel Heintzelman, or Fort Buchanan’s own Richard Ewell and Richard Lord, all of whom had stakes in the Patagonia Mine.
-According to Arizonian editor Edward Cross, the uniformed managers of the Patagonia were not only turning a blind eye to Apache raiding incursions into Sonora, but were actively provisioning the raiders en route.
+When an anonymous Tucson contributor to the Daily Alta California complained that a local army officer had made an agreement with an Apache band to accommodate their raiding — as long as they spared Americans, the writer was likely complaining about Major Samuel Heintzelman and the Cerro Colorado Mine in Arivaca, or Fort Buchanan’s Richard Ewell and Richard Lord, who also had stakes in local mining.
+According to Arizonian editor Edward Cross, the uniformed managers of the Cerro Colorado, and possibly the Salero Mine in Patagonia, were not only turning a blind eye to Apache raiding incursions into Sonora, but were actively provisioning the raiders as they passed through.

 Edwin R. Sweeney, “‘One of Heaven’s Heroes’: A Mexican General Pays Tribute to the Honor and Courage of a Chiricahua Apache,” Journal of Arizona History 36, no. 3 (Autumn 1995): 229n.1.
 Samuel S. Calhoun to Col. W. Medill, Commissioner of Indian Affairs, Santa Fe, New Mexico, October 15, 1849; to Orlando Brown, Commissioner of Indian Affairs, Santa Fe, New Mexico, March 15 and May 10, 1850.
 In United States.
 Office of Indian Affairs.
 The Official Correspondence of James S. Calhoun While Indian Agent at Santa Fe and Superintendent of Indian Affairs in New Mexico . . .
 Annie Heloise Abel, ed.
 Washington, D. C.: GPO, 1915; 51, 160-61, 196-97.
 John C. Cremony, Life Among the Apaches (San Francisco: A. Roman and Co., Publishers, 1868), 53-56 (quotes 53, 54).